If you’ve ever filled out an online survey, you’ve probably run into a situation where you couldn’t finish it.

 Survey disqualifications and how to deal with them

-Check to determine if the profile surveys in your survey panel account have been completed if you are disqualified from a survey.
+If you are kicked out of a survey, check to see if the profile surveys in your survey panel account have been filled out.

 If not, complete them to see if your survey credentials improve, or sign up for survey sites that pay you if you are disqualified, so you can at least get paid for your time.